Do You Need a Speedometer on a Bicycle?

 Final Words

-If you only want to track your speed and total distance, you should go with an analog cycle computer.
 But, if you need more data, then you should choose a digital bike computer that offers more features & information.